 A student may receive financial aid for a maximum of 30 units of remedial coursework.
 These units will not be counted toward a student's maximum timeframe.
 However, they will be counted in GPA and pace completion-ratio calculations.

-A maximum of 30 ESL units will be deducted from a student's maximum timeframe.
-However, ESL units will be counted in GPA and pace completion-ratio calculations.
+A student may receive financial aid for ESL courses when the student is also enrolled in an eligible program.
+ESL units will be deducted from a student's maximum timeframe calculation.
+However, ESL units will be counted in cumulative GPA and pace completion-ratio calculations.